Mission & Purpose

 Programs & Awards

-We reach a loyal, diverse, and growing annual audience of over 18,000 with our eclectic range of work through three award-winning programs.
+We reach a loyal, diverse, and growing annual audience of 19,000 with our eclectic range of work through three award-winning programs.

 We are committed to creating theater that is smart, fun, engaging, and connected to our modern world.

 In Conversation Series

 Our audience engagement series offers an insider's look at each production with artists and guest scholars, plus other audience engagement events designed to enhance the Lantern experience.

 Our innovative education program engages local students and adults in the world of theater and nurtures their artistic expression, reaching the Greater Philadelphia region through in-school residencies, matinee performances for students, and teaching artist training for after-school programs.

 Since the inception of the Barrymore Awards for Excellence in Theatre in 1995, we have received 82 nominations and 15 awards, including the 2009 Excellence in Theatre Education and Community Service Award.

 Founded in 1994 by Charles McMahon and Michael Brophy, the Lantern has been in residence at St. Stephen's Theater at 10th & Ludlow Streets in Center City Philadelphia since 1996, managing the performance space and developing it into an affordable multi-purpose performing arts venue.